Status Of The Patio Garden: April 2021

 Here are some token photos of the babies.
 I need to clean Charlie’s eyes, I see.
 But he fights me like the devil when I do.

-And Ivy is busy bird watching.
+Ivy is busy bird watching.
 She didn’t turn when I called her name.
-Her eyes are on those birds in the bushes just outside the window.
+Her eyes are focused on those birds in the bushes just outside the window.

 A male cardinal serenaded me the whole time I was taking photos this morning.
-I guess he lost track of his female partner and is calling her home.
+I guess he lost track of his female partner and is calling her back.

 My Zen Place:

-This patio is my zen place.
-With the chimes tinkling and the birds singing up in the trees, it makes me grateful to be able to tend this little spot of mine.
+This patio is my Zen place.
+With the chimes tinkling and the birds singing up in the trees, I’m grateful for this little garden spot of mine.

-In addition, the sound of dripping water is intended to remind you to be present in the moment with each drop.
+In addition, the sound of dripping water is intended to remind you to be present, in the here and now.

-Mr. Concrete Man is glad to have his hair and golden pennies back after the winter destroyed them.
+Mr. Concrete Man is glad to have his hair (golden pennies) back after the winter destroyed them.
 Golden pennies are wonderful plants for your garden, offering color contrast and texture.

 Below, next to the new clematis, is a galvanized tub filled with morning glory seedlings.
-They are sturdy and strong little plants, reaching up toward the sun.
+They are sturdy, little plants, reaching greedily toward the sun.

-But I finally did find the pineapple sage Charlie likes to nibble on when his tummy is upset.
-I’d been on many trips looking for it, and they hadn’t had it in yet until the other day.
+I finally found the pineapple sage plant Charlie likes to nibble on when his tummy is upset.
+I’d been to the nursery looking for it several times.
+Finally, they hadn’t had it in stock the other day.
 I love the scent of this herb.

-Remember that lemon-scented herbs are your friend because insects don’t like them.
+Remember, lemon-scented plants are your friend because insects don’t like them.
 You can also repel moths, fleas, flies, and mosquitoes with lavender.

 I like to keep the birdbath clean and filled with fresh water for the many birds that visit my patio.
 They bring me such joy!

 I will soon have lots of blooming vines.
-And fill the air with fragrant perfume, as only flowers can.
+They will fill the air with fragrant perfume, as only flowers can.

 I won’t be planting veggies this year.
 Instead, this year I’m focused on flowers, vines, and herbs.

 It’s supposed to be 85 degrees today.
-And to think that last week I had the fireplace going to keep warm.
+And to think that last week I had the fireplace going in order to keep warm.

 The male cardinal is enjoying a drink from the birdbath.
-I have a stone in the birdbath so birds don’t drown trying to get a drink.
+I have a stone in the birdbath so birds don’t drown while trying to drink.
 There is a citronella plant sitting below.
 It will help repel mosquitoes.

 Hi Brenda~